SxT-Community/SxT-dNFT/README.md

 2) Run request:

    `npx hardhat functions-request --network mumbai --contract $CONTRACT_ADDRESS --subid $SUB_ID --gaslimit 300000`

    If the request fails, Double check your ACCESS_TOKEN.
-You need to refresh your ACCESS_TOKEN every 30 min
+You need to refresh your ACCESS_TOKEN every 30 min.

-> !
-Be sure to hit Open Sea and checkout your new sword: https://testnets.opensea.io/assets/mumbai/<contract_address>/0
+   > 🚀 Hit Open Sea and refresh the page to see your swordNFT change - https://testnets.opensea.io/assets/mumbai/<contract_address>/0

 ### Add More Game Telemetry to SxT (sword 3)

+As the game is played, more telemetry is loaded into Space and Time!

 ```SQL
 INSERT INTO TEST.GAME_TELEMETRY_ARTHUR(ID, GamerId, ActionType, AchievementId, collectableId, Level_, ItemId, Points)